farkinga/copypasta/_posts/2024-02-15-the-kids-mortal-responsibility.md

+---
+layout:     post
-# The Kids' Mortal Responsibility
+title:      The Kids' Mortal Responsibility
+---

 > Paying attention and being safe is everybody's responsibility.